Introduction

 Most oils should be mixed with a carrier oil first.

-This helps protect the skin.
+This will help protect the skin.

 5. How fast does Aromatherapy for Stress Relief work?